culturecommunication/ginco/README.md

 The first version of the software is under development according to the SCRUM agile methodology.
 The "[backlog] (backlog/HADOC VOC_MCC-HADOC-GINCO_backlog.ods)" presents the prioritized list of developed or planned features.
 It is made available to the community, which can provide us with suggestions and proposals.

-The developments envisages in version 2 of the application focus on :
+The developments envisaged in version 2 of the application focus on :
 - collaborative features ;
 - alignments between vocabularies and to external ressources ;
 - the implementation of a reference terminology, in order to provide users with unified access to all vocabularies (terminologies server)